persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-08-01-next-js-jamstack-web-app-with-jwt-auth.md

   - ssg
   - vercel-cloud
 ---
-A Next.js Web App with JWT Authentication
+A Next.js Jamstack Web App with JWT Authentication

 <a href="https://next-js-jwt-auth.vercel.app/" target="_blank">Try the demo...</a>